 The next thing you’ll be required to list on your Idaho LLC’s Certificate of Organization is your registered agent.
 A registered agent, also referred to as an agent for service of process or statutory agent, is an individual or business entity that is authorized to act as your legal point of contact and to receive service of process and other legal documents on behalf of your LLC.

-This means that if you act as your own registered agent, you have to list your information on this portion of the form which would put it on the public record.
+If you act as your own registered agent, you have to list your own information on this portion of the form which would put it on the public record.

 If you act as your own Idaho registered agent, you also run the risk of missing a service of process or other important legal document and losing your good standing with the Idaho Secretary of State.
 This could result in fines or the possible loss of your right to do business in the state of Idaho.